 I make these Grilled Turmeric Chicken Kabobs frequently using chicken thighs.
 I used boneless skinless thighs in this Greek Lemon Chicken Kabobs recipe too, as they're so dependable on the grill.
 Unlike chicken breasts, it's actually hard to overcook thighs.

-I marinated these chicken kabobs with lemon and herbs, skewered and grilled them and served them with homemade Tzatziki sauce, which we have proceeded to devour on everything since.
+I marinated these low-carb chicken kabobs with lemon and herbs, skewered and grilled them.
+We had them with homemade Tzatziki sauce, which we have proceeded to devour on everything since!

-- Whisk the marinade ingredients together, pour over the chicken and let it marinate while you prepare the tzatziki sauce.
+- First, whisk the marinade ingredients together.
+Pour the mixture over the chicken and let it marinate while you prepare the tzatziki sauce.

 - If using wooden skewers, place them in water to soak.

 - Prepare other vegetable skewers like tomatoes, peppers and onions and place them on their own skewers.